-- [1 The indicator bacteria for freshwater is E. coli and for saltwater is Enterococci.
-The indicator bacteria for Segments 1208, 1238, and 1241 is Enterococci.] - [2 The public water supply designation for Segment 1201 only applies from the upstream boundary to 300 meters (330 yards) downstream of SH 332 in Brazoria County.] - [3 The critical low-flow for Segment 1243 is calculated according to §307.8(a)(2)(B) of this title.] - [4 The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer.] - [5 The public water supply for Segment 1245 does not apply from Steep Bank Creek/Brazos River confluence upstream to Dam #3 approximately 0.4 mi downstream from the confluence of the American Canal.] - [6 A 24-hour minimum dissolved oxygen criterion of 1.0 mg/L applies from the confluence with Steep Bank Creek/Brazos River upstream to Dam #3.]
+^{[1} The indicator bacteria for freshwater is E. coli and for saltwater is Enterococci.
+The indicator bacteria for

+Segments 1208, 1238, and 1241 is Enterococci.]

+- [2 The public water supply designation only applies from the upstream boundary to 300 meters (330 yards) downstream of SH 332 in Brazoria County.] - [3 The critical low-flow is calculated according to §307.8(a)(2)(B) of this title.] - [4 The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer.] - [5 The public water supply use does not apply from Steep Bank Creek/Brazos River confluence upstream to Dam #3] approximately 0.4 mi downstream from the confluence of the American Canal. - [6 A 24-hour minimum dissolved oxygen criterion of 1.0 mg/L applies from the confluence with Steep Bank Creek/Brazos River upstream to Dam #3.]